-No need to resort to Stranger Things or Black Mirror for your horror fix this Halloween – we’ve got you covered with a collection of the scariest IT stories we could dig up.
+No need to resort to Stranger Things or Black Mirror for your horror fix – we’ve got you covered with a collection of the scariest IT stories we could dig up.
 While they may not be your traditional around-the-campfire-with-a-flashlight material, they sure spooked the heck out of our IT pros!

 THE HOUSE THINKS FOR ITSELF